-What do you need to know about social security benefits and divorce in Texas?
+What must you know about social security benefits and divorce in Texas?

-Even though there are more women in the workforce nowadays than there are men, you may be in a position to be able to receive more social security benefits if you were going off of your ex-spouse’s work history than your own.
-The Social Security Administration will do the math for you on this, and you would be able to take advantage of whichever amount is more significant.
+Even though there are more women in the workforce nowadays than there are men, you may be in a position to be able to receive more social security benefits if you were going off of your ex-spouse's work history more than your own.
+The Social Security Administration will do the math for you on this, and you can take advantage of whichever amount is more significant.

-The other one that tends to get people is that you cannot have remarried after your divorce.
-In the event that you are remarried, you cannot also take advantage of a past spouse’s earnings history when it comes to applying for your social security benefits.
+The other one that tends to get people is that you cannot remarry after divorce.
+If you are remarried, you cannot also take advantage of a past spouse's earnings history when it comes to applying for your social security benefits.
+However, if your subsequent marriage were to end by divorce or death, then you could go back to your initial wedding and take advantage of their work history when you start to apply for benefits.
 This would be like having your cake and eating it, too.
-However, if your subsequent marriage were to end by divorce or death, then you could go back to your initial wedding and take advantage of their work history when you start to apply for benefits.

-Something that many people are not aware of is that if you do remarry, you could take advantage of either spouse’s earnings history if your second spouse passes away.
-Here is how that would work: as long as your first marriage lasted at least ten years (as previously discussed) and your second marriage lasted at least nine months before their death, you should not have any issue with being able to claim benefits under either spouse’s work/earnings history.
+Many people are unaware that if you remarry, you could take advantage of either spouse's earnings history if your second spouse passes away.
+Here is how that would work: as long as your first marriage lasted at least ten years (as previously discussed) and your second marriage lasted at least nine months before their death, you should not have any issue with being able to claim benefits under either spouse's work/earnings history.

-Another critical benchmark that you have to meet is being at least 62 when you apply for benefits.
+Another critical benchmark you must meet is being at least 62 when applying for benefits.
 As a surviving divorced spouse, you may claim benefits as early as age 60 if your spouse is deceased.
 Finally, if your ex-spouse is dead and disabled, you may also apply for help when you turn 50.